IT Service Vendors Shift Focus to Operational Efficiency and GenAI Investments Amid Economic Uncertainty

 More enterprise IT spend is being driven by and through ecosystem partnerships than ever before, and spend is only forecasted to grow over the coming years.
 How do global systems integrators (GSIs), channel partners, hyperscalers, independent software vendors (ISVs), managed service providers (MSPs) and OEMs maximize limited resources to staff, market and manage vital go-to-market partnerships across their ecosystems?

-Join principal analysts Patrick Heffernan and Allan Krans Thursday, Oct.
-10, 2024, at 1 p.m.
-EDT/10 a.m.
-PDT for an exclusive look at how TBR’s revenue, headcount and investment data can guide your firm’s quarterly management of alliance strategy.
-Additionally, our experts will discuss critical intelligence on annual performance, trends and opportunities for all sides of these multivendor partnerships, which are responsible for more than 50% of global enterprise spend.
+In this TBR Insights Live session, TBR principal analysts Patrick Heffernan and Allan Krans give viewers an exclusive look at how TBR’s revenue, headcount and investment data can guide your firm’s quarterly management of alliance strategy.
+Additionally, our experts discuss critical intelligence on annual performance, trends and opportunities for all sides of these multivendor partnerships, which are responsible for more than 50% of global enterprise spend.

-In this FREE session on strategic alliance management you’ll learn:
+In the above TBR Insights Live replay on strategic alliance management you’ll learn:

 • How both services revenue and industry-vertical revenue can guide your firm’s alliance strategy